Leighton Bennett

-Leighton Bennett (born 31 December 2005 in Lincoln, England) is an English professional darts player who plays in Professional Darts Corporation events.
-He won the final of the 2019 BDO World Youth Darts Championship.
+Leighton Bennett (born 31 December 2005) is an English former professional darts player who competed in Professional Darts Corporation (PDC) and British Darts Organisation (BDO) events.
+He won the 2019 BDO World Youth Championship.
+He has received an eight-year suspension from DRA–sanctioned darts events after being found guilty of match-fixing.

 Career

 BDO

 In August 2018, Bennett won the Cambridgeshire Open, aged 12; in the semi-final, he beat Ricky Evans, before seeing off Rhys Hayden in the final.
 In October 2018, he booked his place in the final of the 2019 BDO World Youth Darts Championship.
 He beat Nathan Girvan 3–0 in the Final to become 2019 BDO World Youth Champion.
 In 2019, Bennett started competing on the men's BDO tour.
 He reached the Final of the Luxembourg Open and was also a Semi-finalist in the Welsh Open, French Open, German Open, Antwerp Open and Polish Open.
 Bennett qualified for the 2020 BDO World Darts Championship, becoming the youngest player ever to compete in the Men's tournament.
 He also became the first player to compete in the Men's tournament and Youth final in the same year.